Enable javascript in your browser for better experience. Need to know to enable it? Go here.

 Joanna Parke, our Chief talent officer

-Women and underrepresented gender minorities in leadership
+Women or gender diverse in leadership

 Global gender diversity by grade (operational and leadership roles)